GravityKit/GravityExport-Lite/readme.txt

 3. Or download it from the list via the bulk selector

 == Changelog ==

+= 2.0.5 on July 13, 2023 =

+* Bugfix: Single option survey fields were no longer exported.

 = 2.0.4 on July 7, 2023 =